Teaching as a learning process

 For some graduate students, the bug bites hard enough to prompt them to seek teaching opportunities even beyond their field of expertise or the campus itself.

 Along the way, assistants in instruction — which is the University’s title for graduate student teachers — turn to a range of resources to help them strengthen their teaching abilities.

 Easily the most important sources of inspiration and guidance for novice teachers are faculty members, who serve as mentors and role models.
 Various academic departments also run training sessions to prepare students for teaching.
 In addition, campus resources such as the McGraw Center for Teaching and Learning and the Writing Center are instrumental in providing instruction to new teachers.
 Not least, feedback from the students they teach as well as insights from peers have a significant impact on helping graduate students hone their classroom skills.

 “We view teaching as a key component of a Ph.D. education, whether a student intends to pursue a career in academia, the corporate world, or government or nonprofit sectors,” said Dean of the Graduate School William Russel.
 “To learn how to explain clearly to a novice a basic concept, or the essence of your field, is valuable to anyone.
 Any faculty member will admit that one does not truly know a subject until teaching it.”

-The graduate students profiled here were honored in 2004 by the Graduate School for their dedication and effectiveness in teaching: Kerry Bystrom in English and Susan McWilliams in politics, both of whom received the Association of Princeton Graduate Alumni Teaching Award sponsored by the graduate alumni; and Pedro Goldbaum in physics, who received the Friends of the International Center Excellence in Teaching Award, which is given annually to an international graduate student.
+The graduate students profiled in the Weekly Bulletin were honored in 2004 by the Graduate School for their dedication and effectiveness in teaching: Kerry Bystrom in English and Susan McWilliams in politics, both of whom received the Association of Princeton Graduate Alumni Teaching Award sponsored by the graduate alumni; and Pedro Goldbaum in physics, who received the Friends of the International Center Excellence in Teaching Award, which is given annually to an international graduate student.